-Considering the amount of agricultural land, the reported 3.5% of the L2L population with an occupation in agriculture, forestry, fishing, hunting and mining may not reflect the percentage of the population for whom farming is a secondary occupation.
+Considering the amount of agriculture land, the reported 3.5% of the L2L population with an occupation in agriculture, forestry, fishing, hunting and mining may not be an accurate value.
+The number does not reflect the large percentage of the population that farms as a secondary occupation or those that are self-employed in agriculture.

-Recognizing the role that agriculture plays in the region's identity and economy, the L2L Leadership Team agreed on these collective goals: encourage farm profitability and vitality, encourage the continuation and growth of small agricultural operations, and sustain and enhance the agricultural economy of the region.
+Recognizing the value of a strong agricultural industry and the role that agriculture plays in the region's identity, one of the resulting cornerstones from the L2L collaboration was a need to support the region's agricultural vitality.
+To support this cornerstone, the group recognized the following goals: encourage farm profitability and vitality, encourage the continuation and growth of small agricultural operations, and sustain and enhance the agricultural economy of the region.